 What are clinical trials?

 Doctors and scientists are always looking for better ways to care for children with a germ cell tumor.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Deciding to join a clinical trial